 Watercolor painting has long been a favorite medium of expression for enthusiasts and professional artists alike.
 Although you only need a brush and pigments to get started, watercolor is a material with many creative possibilities.
-By incorporating household supplies into your painting, you can create work that has interesting textures and fluid, carefree colors that showcase the best attributes of the medium.
+By incorporating household supplies into your painting, you can create work that has interesting textures as well as fluid, carefree colors that showcase the best attributes of the water-based medium.
+Whether you are a beginner looking for watercolor inspiration or you're just looking to refresh your artwork, these easy watercolor painting ideas are a great place to start exploring unconventional creativity.

 Common Tools Needed for Popular Watercolor Techniques

 You don’t have to look far for many of the supplies needed for watercolor painting techniques.
 In fact, you probably have some of them in your home right now.
-This is in addition to a watercolor paint set, paper, and wet media brushes in various sizes.
+This is in addition to the essential watercolor painting supplies: a watercolor paint set, paper, and wet media brushes in various sizes.

 - Table salt